lws803/FreeRTOS_experiments/cheatsheets/task_management.md

 Process: *Dynamic* entity (usually spawned from programs)
 A process can spawn many *threads*

+- A stack is usually attached to a thread, when thread dies the stack is freed
+- A heap is usually accessible by all threads within a process

 ## Common functions of process management
 1. Memory management
 2. Process control block